Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Signals for Integrated Sensing and Communications

 \paragraph{Bistatic Radar} The receiver in this scenario is not collocated with the transmitter, and the interference is reduced by isolation.
 Two modes can be considered here, first the passive mode between the communications transmitter and receiver.
 The passive radar exploits the reference signal for channel estimation.
 As a special case, the WiFi signal can be exploited for RF sensing based on the received signal strength, or based on the channel state information that can be obtained from the preamble \cite{9497736}.
 In this mode, the challenge lies in the appropriate design of the reference signal for both communications and sensing capabilities.
 For communications, it can be sufficient to use short training signals to estimate the channel gains with adequate accuracy.
 However, the radar may require more training signals to achieve high accuracy estimation of the radar parameters.
 The joint design of the waveform here should mainly focus on the frame design in terms of allocation schemes of the payload and training signals.
 Moreover, the successfully decoded signal can be used to reconstruct the original communication signal and exploit it in refining the channel estimation for the radar.
-The challenge here is to design a waveform so that reconstructed signal is beneficial for radar.
-The impact of the latency on the radar estimation should be considered.
+The challenge here is to design a waveform so that the reconstructed signal is beneficial for radar.
+The impact of latency on radar estimation should be considered.
 The second mode of bistatic radar is the active mode where the communications signal is conveyed to the radar receiver.
-The full communications signal is then used as probing signal for the radar, which is similar to the monostatic case, but with relaxed hardware design to cope with the cross talk.
-An additional challenge here lies in how the communications signal is conveyed to the radar while both being isolated from each others.
+The full communications signal is then used as a probing signal for the radar, which is similar to the monostatic case, but with a relaxed hardware design to cope with the cross-talk.
+An additional challenge here lies in how the communications signal is conveyed to the radar while both are isolated from each other.
+A general challenge of the bistatic scenario is the synchronization problem where both the transmitter and the radar receiver should be synchronized for accurate parameters estimation.

-\paragraph{Hybrid Radar} This scenario arises especially in frequency division duplex \ac{FDD}, where a device can implement the active monostatic radar while transmitting (downlink), and implement the passive radar approach while receiving the communications signal (uplink).
-The research opportunity and challenge here is how to fuse both radar information from different bands (downlink and uplink) to improve the radar resolution.